-Keywords: Coronal leakage, thickness, mineral trioxide aggregate oronal leakage is an important cause of failure of root canal treatment.
+KEYWORDS: CORONAL LEAKAGE, THICKNESS, MINERAL TRIOXIDE AGGREGATE oronal leakage is an important cause of failure of root canal treatment.
 Micro-organisms can penetrate from the coronal to the apical portion easily.
-Sealability testing in a coronal direction is considered to be more clinically relevant than in the apical direction.3-5
+Sealability testing in a coronal direction is considered to be more clinically relevant than in the apical direction.
+3-5 structure, and no interference with the final restoration.

-The ideal properties of a coronal barrier have been proposed by Wolcott JF et al to include the following characteristics: easily placed, bonds to tooth structure, seals against microleakage, distinguishable from natural tooth structure, and no interference with the final restoration.
 Many restorative materials have been used for a coronal barrier with varying results and lack of agreement between the studies.7-10 One of them is mineral trioxide aggregate (MTA), which has been found to have very good biological properties.11-13 It was also shown to have very good sealing properties when placed apically.14-16 The effectiveness of MTA when placed over a root canal filling to maintain the coronal seal, however, is a new concept.

-In a study, MTA was compared with IRM and ZnPO4 as a coronal barrier for internal bleaching, MTA demonstrated superior performance.
-Another study showed that there was no demonstrable differences between periapical inflammation in dog teeth with conventional root fillings and those coronally augmented by MTA.
-Tselnik et al evaluated gray MTA, white MTA, and a resin-modified glass ionomer cement as coronal barriers to bacterial leakage and found acceptable results for all the materials.
-Barrieshi-Nusair and Hammad found in their studies that MTA would be preferred over glass ionomer as a seal intracoronally following root canal treatment to prevent coronal microleakage.
+The ideal properties of a coronal barrier have been proposed by Wolcott JF et al6 to include the following characteristics: easily placed, bonds to tooth structure, seals against microleakage, distinguishable from natural tooth those coronally augmented by MTA.
+Tselnik et al19 evaluated gray MTA, white MTA, and a resin-modified glass ionomer cement as coronal barriers to bacterial leakage and found acceptable results for all the materials.
+Barrieshi-Nusair and Hammad20 found in their studies that MTA would be preferred over glass ionomer as a seal intracoronally following root canal treatment to prevent coronal microleakage.
 But all of these studies had no standardization in placing the thickness of MTA when used as a coronal barrier.
 Also, no study could be observed including the effectiveness of MTA when placed as a coronal barrier following root canal treatment in deciduous teeth.